szymonmichalski/starid-1/readme.md

 *learning and rules based star identification*

-identify stars using convnets and svms within the tensorflow framework. feature engineering based on star geometry and implemented in c++ to handle tens of thousands of stars and millions of star pairs covering the sky, and do direct lost in space star identification.
+identify stars using convnets and svms within the tensorflow framework. feature engineering based on star geometry and implemented in c++ to handle tens of thousands of stars and millions of star pairs covering the sky, and perform lost in space star identification based on star triangles.

 *stars*